-In California, both federal and state ambient standards exist for CO, PM10, and ozone.
+In California, both federal and state ambient standards exist for carbon monoxide (CO), particulate matter with a diameter of 10 micrometers or less (PM10), and ozone.
 California's ambient standards are more stringent than the federal standards for these pollutants.
 Areas that meet the ambient standards are classified as attainment areas; likewise, areas that do not meet the standards are classified as nonattainment areas.
 Inyo County is an attainment area for the state and federal CO standards.
 The County is an attainment area for state and federal PM10 standards except for the area around the Owens Dry Lake.
 The Owens Valley is a nonattainment area because of windblown dust from exposed areas of Owens Dry Lake.
 The Great Basin Unified Air Pollution Control District has prepared a state implementation plan for PM10 that includes mitigation measures designed to minimize windblown dust from Owens Dry Lake.
 The plan does not include any measures to reduce PM10 from paved or unpaved roads because roads are not considered a significant contributor to Inyo County's existing PM10 problem.
 The southern and eastern portions of the County are in a nonattainment area for federal ozone standards.
 This area of the county has an extremely low population and lacks industrial emission sources.
 The ozone levels are attributed to emissions from highly urbanized South Coast and southern San Joaquin Valley air basins that are carried by prevailing winds into Inyo County.